 Anyone who wishes to become an organ donor can register on the Australian Organ Donor Register.

-If a family member (next of kin) is asked to consider organ donation and ante-mortem interventions for a dying loved one who has not previously registered to be an organ donor, the family member should think about what their loved one would want, based on their knowledge of that person's wishes and values.
+If a family member (next of kin) is asked to consider organ donation and ante-mortem procedures for a dying loved one who has not previously registered to be an organ donor, the family member should think about what their loved one would want, based on their knowledge of that person's wishes and values.

 Hospitals have specially trained staff to answer any questions and support family members while they make their decision.